 - More than half the population live below the poverty line, with one of the highest maternal mortality rates in the world.

-- One third of Yemenis (7.5 million) do not have enough food to eat.
-60 per cent of young children have stunted growth.
+- Ten million Yemenis do not have enough food to eat.
+60 percent of young children have stunted growth.

 How Oxfam is helping

-Oxfam has been working in Yemen for 29 years, co-operating with government authorities, as well as the civil society organizations, to improve the health care and livelihoods of thousands of people living in poverty.
+Oxfam has been working in Yemen for more than 30 years, co-operating with government authorities, as well as the civil society organizations, to improve the health care and livelihoods of thousands of people living in poverty.